samrobbins85/portfolio-website-v2/content/blog/publishing-a-react-component-library-with-tailwind-css.md

-+++
-date = 2020-12-04T00:00:00Z
+---
+date: 2020-12-04T00:00:00.000Z
-description = "Making an NPM package for a React component library with Tailwind CSS" title = "Publishing a React component library with Tailwind CSS"
+description: Making an NPM package for a React component library with Tailwind CSS

-+++
+title: Publishing a React component library with Tailwind CSS
+---

 First you need to make an npm package, this can be done with `npm init` provided you have npm installed on your computer.
 For the name if you want a scoped package, e.g. `@samrobbins/package`, ensure that the package name follows that structure, otherwise, you can just go with `package`.
 Remember that these have to be unique, so check npm to ensure you're not overlapping.
 Also ensure that your `main` key is `output.js`, or if you want it to be something different, then substitute your different name when I use `output.js` further down in this file

 The first thing we need is a JavaScript bundler, for this I've chosen rollup, but you could do this with any of them.
 To install rollup, run